jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### Get started

 To create a web map, you'll need to have some familiarity with HTML, CSS, and JavaScript.
-If you are new to web maps, explore our [tutorials](https://docs.mapbox.com/help/tutorials/) and [documentation](https://docs.mapbox.com/help/how-mapbox-works/web-apps/) to help you get started.
+If you are new to web maps, explore the Mapbox [tutorials](https://docs.mapbox.com/help/tutorials/) and [documentation](https://docs.mapbox.com/help/how-mapbox-works/web-apps/) to help you get started.

 ----------

 ### Data
+Download the data below.
+If your browser open it, inspread of downloadig, right-click and use "save-data-as", to save it to your R-Drive space.
 - [Percentage of renters, owners and total population by block group 2017](Data/Owner-Renter-Pop.geojson) - [Source: US Census](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml)